grammyjs/website/site/docs/advanced/flood.md

 ## The Simple Solution

-:::warning Not a Real Solution
+::: warning Not a Real Solution
 This section solves your problem short-term, but if you are building a bot that should actually scale well, read the [next subsection](#the-real-solution-recommended) instead.
 :::